 Storing Leftovers

-You can keep the leftovers in the fridge in an airtight container for up to four days.
+You can keep the leftovers in an airtight container in the fridge for up to four days or freeze them for up to three months.

-Steaks are best eaten freshly cooked.
-If you have leftovers, try slicing them thinly and serving them cold.
+Steaks are best when freshly cooked and can become dry when reheated, so when I have leftovers, I slice them thinly and serve them cold.
 I like them with Dijon mustard or sriracha mayo and homemade quick pickles or pickled red onions.

 If you'd like to reheat the leftovers, do so gently, in the microwave, covered.
 Here's a photo of a recent dinner made entirely of leftovers (so easy!) - the steak was gently reheated and served with reheated creamed spinach.